-Front-Panel Message ^(a) Alarm Description To Inhibit xxx-MAL ^(e) Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. xxx denotes either TUC or TUR.
+Front-Panel Message ^(a) Alarm Description To Inhibit xxx-MAL Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. xxx denotes either TUC or TUR.
 If TUC and TUR occur at the same time, then TUC displays.
-Set the Margin Alarm Threshold option to 0 (zero). xxx-LA ^(e) Loop Attenuation The attenuation on the HDSL2 loop has Set the exceeded the maximum value set for the HDSL2 Attenuation Set the HDSL2 Loop Attenuation Threshold option to zero.
+Set the Margin Alarm Threshold option to 0 (zero). xxx-LA Loop Attenuation The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold. xxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.
+Set the HDSL2 Loop Attenuation Threshold option to zero.